Cornell University, Department of Ecology and Evolutionary Biology

 Cornell University

-California Polytechnic State University, San Luis Obispo
+California Polytechnic State University, San Luis Obispo, Department of Biological Sciences

 As part of my undergraduate and master's research, I worked at Cal Poly's Center for Coastal Marine Sciences advised by Dr. Nikki Adams.
 My research investigated how maternal investment causes differences in UV-tolerance of intertidal and subtidal populations of purple sea urchins (Strongylocentrotus purpuratus).
 I used a proteomic approach to assess differences in protein abundance between eggs from different tidal sites to understand how protein variation invested maternally through eggs provides embryos with a rapid response to UV-stress during early development.
 We identified a range of candidate proteins involved in various cellular processes such as cell cycle regulation, signaling and transport, oxidative stress and metabolism that may help developing embryos cope with UVR stress.